 Swarming, the spontaneous emergence of stability and coherent group behavior in distributed systems, is ubiquitous and valuable in nature, and should be ubiquitous and valuable for mankind because it embodies so many good things.
 Swarms are adaptive to their environment, efficient in their behavior, and naturally cooperative.
 At the same time they preserve the complete autonomy of individual agents and they don’t require detailed oversight.
 Swarms are very communal, grounded in sharing, with individuals helping themselves by helping the group.

 level 3 – a management alternative

 Swarming is a distinct alternative to central management.
 Swarming, as a form of spontaneous coordination, makes complex systems “fall together” and self-simplify.
 The parts take care of their own interactions so the burden of central management and the battle to manage complexity fade away.
-Whether we want to make a swarm, or manage a swarming phenomenon like congested traffic, the self-coordination of distributed systems can be a powerful alternative that does an end run on the battle against complexity.
+Whether we want to make a swarm, or manage a swarming phenomenon like congested traffic, the self-coordination of distributed systems can be a powerful alternative that ends the battle against complexity.

 level 2 – value propositions

 Swarms are valuable as distributed systems.
 Swarms of sensors can do synoptic mapping.
 Adaptive swarms can use their spatial coverage to guide their behavior.
 Large numbers of small robots can do the work of “a thousand little hands” with less intrusiveness and risk than single, large robots.
 Swarming dynamics can improve safety and fluidity in crowded situations, and can spontaneously coordinate traffic flow easing the burden of oversight.

 level 1 – enabling technologies